PlugShare/plugshare.github.io/embed.md

     <section>
       <h3>Setting the map region</h3>
-      <p>By default, the map automatically zooms to the user's current location.
-To set a specific region to load, set <b>all</b> of the following values:</p>
+      <p>By default, the map automatically tries to look for and center on the user's current location (https geolocation required).
+To set a specific region to load, set the latitude & longitude of the location you wish to display.</p>
       <form action="#">
         <ul id="helpers">
             <li>Helper Functions (use these to help fill out the 4 inputs below)</li>